Approximate normal forms via Floquet-Bloch theory: Nehorosev stability for linear waves in quasiperiodic media: Approximate stationary Floquet-Bloch theory

 \section{Approximate stationary Floquet-Bloch theory}

 In this section, we adapt the standard periodic Floquet-Bloch theory (e.g.~\cite{Kuchment-16}) to the general stationary setting, we show how the behavior of the Schrödinger flow is reduced to a fibered perturbation problem, and we approximately solve this perturbation problem in terms of suitable approximate Bloch waves.
-This covers Steps~(S1)--(S3) of our general approach.
+This covers Steps~(S1)--(S3) of the general approach of Section~\ref{sec:strat}.